-The Cost Approach to Valuation, rather than basing the value on other comparable properties, essentially bases the value on how much it would cost if it were to be destroyed and needed to be replaced.
+The cost approach to valuation, rather than basing the value on other comparable properties, essentially bases the value on how much it would cost if it were to be destroyed and needed to be replaced.
 So what do home appraisers look at when using the cost approach and how does it differ from other valuation methods?

 There are two different definitions for Cost New: replacement cost new and reproduction cost new.
 Replacement cost is the current amount that it would cost to rebuild the house using current construction materials, layout, and design.
 Whereas reproduction cost new is defined as the cost of rebuilding the property using the same materials, design, and standards that were in place when the property was initially built.
 For newer buildings, there may be virtually no difference between replacement and reproduction cost.
 However, for older or more historical buildings, the difference can be significant.